-Incorporated in 2008, ROW began as a collaboration between Sue Ann Glaser, a breast cancer survivor, and Jenn Gibbons, a high school rowing coach.
-Since 2008, ROW has not only significantly developed as a non-profit organization, but its membership has grown exponentially, serving patients and survivors from the city and suburbs of Chicago.
+Founded in 2007 and incorporated in 2008, ROW began as a collaboration between Sue Ann Glaser, a breast cancer survivor, and Jenn Gibbons, a high school rowing coach.

 The goal of the ROW program is to increase exercise consistency in people diagnosed with breast cancer and to improve their quality of life.